Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Derivations of pseudodifferential operators and Hochschild cohomology

-In this section the Lie algebra of derivations on the algebra of classical pseudodifferential operators acting on sections of a complex vector bundle $V$ over a compact manifold $Z$ are characterized.
+In this section the Lie algebra of derivations on the algebra of classical pseudodifferential operators acting on sections of a complex vector bundle $V$ over a compact manifold $Z$, denoted $\Psi^{\bbZ}(Z;V)$, is characterized.
+Equivalently, this computes the first Hochschild cohomology group of $\Psi^{\bbZ}(Z;V)$.
+We calculate all the Hochschild cohomology groups of $\Psi^{\bbZ}(Z;V)$ using results of Brylinski-Getzler \cite{BM} as well as the H-unitality of $\Psi^{-\infty}(Z;V)$ as explained in \cite{MN}.
 Derivations on its `formal' quotient $\Psi^{\bbZ}(Z;V)/\Psi^{-\infty}(Z;V)$ are considered in the next section.

-This analysis is closely parallel to the treatment, recalled (and refined a little) below, of Duistermaat and Singer of the group of automorphisms of $\Psi^{\bbZ}(Z;V)$ and in particular is an infinitesmal version of it.
+This analysis is closely parallel to the treatment, recalled (and refined a little) below, of Duistermaat and Singer of the group of automorphisms of $\Psi^{\bbZ}(Z;V),$ and in particular is an infinitesimal version of it.
 As in that case, it is unnecessary to make any \emph{a priori} assumption of continuity.
 Thus a derivation is simply a filtered linear map, so for some $k\in\bbZ,$

 Commutation with an element of the algebra is an inner derivation.